 One of the most fun classes in Home Ec was when we made rolled-out sugar cookies and we frosted them in so many different ways using cake decorating tips.
 We piped the edges and so much more.
 We learned to roll the frosting bag down as we emptied the bag.
 I had a very patient teacher who loved all the girls in the class.

 One thing that was really nice, I was able to help the teacher show the students how to use two teaspoons to make drop cookies.
 I can only remember making chocolate chip cookies dropped onto parchment paper that was placed on top of the cookie sheet.
 Looking back I bet a lot of the girls never made any cookies at home.
 My mom taught me how to cook, bake, and the usual kitchen tricks.

 5. Biscuit Making

 I can still see the sewing machines all lined up in the class.
 Wow, I knew how to sew, but I still learned a lot from my teacher.
-The students learned every technique, some were easy and some were very hard.
-We learned how to thread a needle, thread a sewing machine, use good scissors when we cut out the patterns on fabric, etc. She showed us different fabrics and even how to iron different ones.
-You only burn a piece of fabric once, right?
-She even showed us how to clean and oil the sewing machines.
+The students learned many sewing techniques, some were easy as we learned basic sewing skills, and some were very hard as the advanced classes started and we gained more expertise.
+We learned how to thread a needle, thread a sewing machine, use good scissors when we cut out the patterns on fabric, etc. We also learned how to sew a button on a shirt and how to make a reinforced buttonhole.